Letter from Ralph Vaughan Williams to Ernest Farrar

 1. Farrar was to conduct the annual concert of the South Shields Orchestral Union on 27th March.

 2. The advertised programme included ‘Orchestral impression’ by VW; according to an annotation in a copy of the South Shields Gazette for March 8th this was Harnham Down, Catalogue of Works 1904/6.
-VW may also have sent In the Fen Country.
+The manuscript score for Harnham Down is headed ‘Two Impressions for Orchestra’; possibly the now lost Boldre Wood was the second Impression.